-Stay in one of seven dwellings spread throughout the village; most are restored houses, a couple are new-builds.
+Stay in one of seven dwellings - restored houses - spread throughout the village.
 Two are on the upper village road, the rest dotted down the slopes of Kalopanayiotis to Byzantino restaurant.
-Choose between four categories of rooms and suites, varying from open-plan Standard Studios (those below Byzantino restaurant have cute canopy beds on mezzanine floors) to Junior Suites with a private balcony or courtyard, and 2-bedroom Family Suites (in Heliako in the old town).
+Choose between four categories of rooms and suites, varying from open-plan Comfort Studios (those below Byzantino restaurant have cute canopy beds on mezzanine floors) to Junior Suites with a private balcony or courtyard, and 2-bedroom Family Suites (in Heliako in the old town).

 - Safe box

 As befits the village set-up, eateries are spread throughout Kalopanayiotis; you'll need to walk to eat at some point, wherever you're staying.